 As the proprietor of an HVAC business, you probably don’t have cause to know that telemarketing is regulated very strictly.
 The laws for telemarketing vary by state.

-There are laws on call length, when you can call, the numbers you can dial, and how you record calls.
-There are also stiff penalties for companies that violate any of these laws.
-You can review a general guide of the laws and requirements for telemarketing and consult with your attorney.
+There are laws governing call length, including restrictions on when you can make calls, the numbers you can dial, and how you can record calls.
+Companies that violate any of these laws face stiff penalties.

 3) Curate Your Call List